End-to-End Mobile Application

 User Persona

-Initially, three user personas were developed.
-However, due to the project’s scope and time constraints, the focus was narrowed to a single primary persona that best reflected the research: Jess, the “hybrid adventurer” looking for motivation to explore their new hometown.
+Three user personas were developed, but due to scope and time constraints, the focus narrowed to one primary persona: Jess, a “hybrid adventurer” seeking motivation to explore their new hometown.

 POV + HMW